 c.
-Closure Assumption
+Closure assumption

 As discussed in section 2c, the KF scheme uses a CAPE closure.
-Specifically, it increases mass fluxes incrementally until CAPE is reduced by at least 90%, where CAPE calculations are based on the mean characteristics of air drawn from the USL before and after the parameterized overturning.
+In specific terms, it increases mass fluxes incrementally until CAPE is reduced by at least 90%, where CAPE calculations are based on the mean characteristics of air drawn from the USL before and after the parameterized overturning.

 In the original KF scheme, CAPE was computed on the basis of undilute parcel ascent, as is typically done for diagnostic calculations.
-However, it appears that the scheme may overestimate convective rainfall and mass flux (UMF\ - see equation (8)) when it is programmed to eliminate the relatively large positive area corresponding to undilute ascent.
+However, it appears that the scheme may overestimate convective rainfall and mass flux [UMF\; see (8)] when it is programmed to eliminate the relatively large positive area corresponding to undilute ascent.
 For example, the positive area for an undilute parcel can be much larger than the area associated with an entraining parcel (cf. Figs. 5 and 1a).
-In this case, when closure is based on undilute ascent the scheme predicts much larger UMF\ and precipitation-rate of the dilute-parcel closure (Table 1).
+In this case, when closure is based on undilute ascent the scheme predicts much larger UMF\ and precipitation rate than when the dilute-parcel closure is used (Table 1).
 The scheme simply has more CAPE to eliminate when calculations are based on undilute ascent.